 2] Update Device Drivers

-Check with Windows Update, and see if there is an update pending which relates to your Device Drivers.
+Check with Windows Update, and see if there is an update pending that relates to your Device Drivers.
 If necessary, you can always install them manually from the OEMs website.

 3] Test your RAM

-Since this is a memory issue, you can run the Windows Memory Diagnostics Tool to figure out if the RAM module has gone corrupt.
+Since this is a memory issue, you can run the Windows Memory Diagnostics Tool to determine if the RAM module has gone corrupt.

 If your RAM is corrupt, you may have to buy a new one or change your motherboard in the worst case.